percona/pbm-docs/docs/features/snapshots.md

 ## Restore a backup

-Before you start:
+### Before you start:

 1. Shut down all `mongos` nodes.
 2. Stop the arbiter nodes manually since there’s no `pbm-agent` on these nodes to do that automatically.

-The following procedure describes the restore from backups [made through PBM](#make-a-backup).
-See [Restore form a backup made outside PBM](#restore-form-a-backup-made-outside-pbm) for how to restore from a backup made outside of PBM.
+### Procedure

 1. To make a restore, run the following command:

     ```{.bash data-prompt="$"}
-    $ pbm restore [backup_name] --external
+    $ pbm restore --external
     ```

-    Percona Backup for MongoDB reads the metadata from the backup, prepares the database, provides the restore name and prompts you to copy the data:
+    Percona Backup for MongoDB prepares the database, provides the restore name and prompts you to copy the data:

     ```{.text .no-copy}
     <example goes here>